luyandamncube/UNISA/year2/APM2611/README.md

 - This is a difficult subject.
 Would highly recommend having STRONG knowledge of Differentiation + Integration from MAT1613.
 - Again, practice and revise all the methods of  Differentiation + Integration thoroughly.
 They are used in depth for solving DE's
 - [Paul's online notes](https://tutorial.math.lamar.edu/Classes/DE/DE.aspx) was a good introduction to topics in this subject
-- The organic chemistry tutor has good videos explaining [Direction/Slope Fields](https://www.youtube.com/watch?v=Wr9VOum9Co0) and [First Order ODE's](https://www.youtube.com/watch?v=gd1FYn86P0c)
+- The organic chemistry tutor has a good video explaining [Direction/Slope Fields](https://www.youtube.com/watch?v=Wr9VOum9Co0) and
+- MathbyLEO has a good in depth video on [First Order ODE's](https://www.youtube.com/watch?v=IFpT-Ptmkyg)